kitschpatrol/yanki-obsidian/readme.md

 - [ ] Integration with Obsidian's image asset system.
 - [ ] Links back to the Obsidian source note on each card in Anki.
 - [ ] Nicer stylesheets / theming for notes in both Anki and Obsidian.
-- [ ] Synchronize Anki's review statistics back to Obsidian.
+- [ ] Sync Anki's review statistics back to Obsidian.
 - [ ] Render Markdown → HTML with Obsidian's pipeline + stylesheets.

 If you have others in mind, feel free to [open an issue](https://github.com/kitschpatrol/yanki-obsidian/issues) with a suggestion.